Planoise: Demographics

-The area had 15,378 inhabitants in 2018.
-If Planoise became a city, it would be the third largest of the département and fourth of the region, after Besançon (117,080), Belfort (50,836), and Montbéliard (26,535).
-The population peaked in 1989 at 21,300 inhabitants.

 Planoise was a partially uninhabited rural zone for many years; the population boom of the 1960s changed the sector.
 Today, Planoise is the largest sector of Besançon, ahead of Chaprais (15,500) and the center of Besançon (10.000 inhabitants).
-The area continues its demographic expansion.

 Transport

 The area is 20 minutes from the center of Besançon, and served by the urban public transport of Besançon (Ginko company), with seven urban routes and two special routes (nights and Sundays).
-The Tramway of Besançon, planned for 2012, will go through the area (possible stops include Châteaufarine, the center of Planoise, and Jean Minjoz Hospital).
-The municipality of Besançon has raised the possibility of construction of a train station in the area, perhaps in 2020.
+Since 2014, it is connected with the city centre by trams.